openwallet-foundation-labs/identity-credential/DEVELOPER-ENVIRONMENT.md

 enough to just rely on unit tests or the Android version of TestApp for testing.
 In other words there is rarely a need to use Xcode at all.

-Download Xcode 16 or lower version(no more than 16.0) and set Xcode 16 as the default xcoder
+Download Xcode and set Xcode 16 as the default

 ```shell
 sudo xcode-select -s /Applications/Xcode.app   # set default xcode

 xcode-select -p   # check whether set succesfully or not

 /Applications/Xcode.app   # expected to return
 ```

 To build Testapp in Xcode you will need to create the `samples/testapp/iosApp/DeveloperConfig.xcconfig`